Welcome to ACMin Admissions!

 - up to 60 semester hours for incoming undergraduate transfer students who intend to complete a Bachelor’s Degree; and

-- Transfer credits are not accepted for students who intend to complete the undergraduate Certificate in Christian Ministry.
+- Transfer credits are not accepted for students who intend to complete the 30-credit hour programs of the Certificate in Christian Ministry or the Master of Arts in Christian Leadership.

 Transfer credits may not be added to a student’s academic record until the Athens College of Ministry’s Registrar has received official copies of transcripts from the institutions attended.
 Credits considered for transfer should have been earned within ten years prior to the date of admission and will only be granted for coursework receiving a grade of “C” (or the equivalent) or higher.
 Decisions to count transfer credits towards ACMin program requirements will be made by the heads of the Graduate Studies and Undergraduate Studies programs respectively.
 Credits that do not fulfill ACMin program requirements may be accepted as elective credits.
 Exceptions and appeals to the above-stated policies may be made to the ACMin Chief Academic Officer.

-Undergraduate students may receive credit by examination from approved sources (e.g. Advanced Placement, C.LE.P., etc.).
+Credit by Examination.
+Undergraduate students may receive credit by examination from approved sources (e.g., Advanced Placement, C.L.E.P., etc.).
 All credit awarded by examination, on the basis of certificates, or by assessment of prior learning, must be within the guidelines of the Council for Adult and Experiential Learning (CAEL), and documented in students’ files by official records from the credit-granting agency.
 Credits that do not fulfill ACMin program requirements may be accepted as elective credits Credit by examination or prior learning (except graduate-level transfer credit as described above) is not awarded at the graduate level.

 Admitted students may decide to suspend enrollment in ACMin for a period of up to two consecutive terms.
 After two terms of suspended enrollment, students must re-enroll or their status will be changed to inactive.
 Once a student reaches inactive status, he or she will no longer have access to ACMin student privileges until a new Application for Admission has been received.
 Exceptions may be made by the President circumstances related to out-of-area ministry service.